j4ckxyz/twitter-to-bsky/README.md

 - Each run checks for new tweets and posts them to Bluesky
 - **Threads**: When a tweet is a reply to itself (thread continuation), it will be posted as a threaded reply on Bluesky
 - **Long posts**: Posts longer than 300 characters are automatically split and posted as threads
+- **Links**:
+  - t.co links for media (images/videos) are automatically removed
+  - t.co links for articles/websites are expanded to their real URLs
+  - All links, hashtags, and mentions are properly formatted using AT Protocol facets
 - Set up a cron job or task scheduler to run this periodically
 - Rate limiting: 1-2 second delays between posts to avoid hitting API limits